+Proposed Revisions

-Current Faculty Handbook 2022 Proposed Revisions 2.6.1 Annual Review of Faculty 2.6.1 Annual Review of Faculty All faculty are evaluated annually in their All faculty are evaluated annually in their local local academic units (LAU).
-The evaluation academic units (LAUs).
-The evaluation is based is based upon the contributions of the upon the contributions of the preceding preceding academic year and, where academiccalendar year, and where applicable, applicable, the following summer.
-Normally, the following summer to include summer, if evaluations are completed by the LAU applicable.
-Normally, evaluations are during the Fall semester. completed by the LAU during the Fall semester.
-Normally, evaluations are completed by the LAU during the Spring Fall semester.
+All faculty are evaluated annually in their local academic units (LAUs).
+The evaluation is based upon the contributions of the preceding academiccalendar year, and where applicable, the following summer to include summer, if applicable.
+Normally, evaluations are completed by the LAU during the Fall semester.
+Normally, evaluations are completed by the LAU during the Spring_Fall semester.